kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Rinne’s test involves central tuning fork placement on the vertex of the skull - F
 	D. There is a conductive loss of greater than 20 dB in the left ear - F
 	E. Masking can be achieved with a Baroness sound box - ?

-#### Answer: B. There is sensorineural hearing loss in the left ear - ?
+#### Answer: B. There is sensorineural hearing loss in the left ear - *FALSE* = D. There is a conductive loss of greater than 20 dB in the left ear - TRUE
+- Weber’s test involves localising sound to one or other ear (signifies a 10-dB difference between the ears) or to the midline and involves central tuning fork placement, commonly on the vertex of the skull.
+Rinne’s test is conducted by comparing air conduction with bone conduction on the mastoid bone, signifying a conduction loss of greater than 20 dB.
+A positive Rinne’s test is one in which air conduction is better than bony conduction, signifying either a normal ear or sensorineural loss on that side.
+This patient has a Weber localising to the left, with a left negative and a right positive Rinne’s test.
+This is consistent with a conductive loss on the left.
+Masking can be achieved with a Barany sound box (not Baroness).

 ### Q22
 A 3-year-old boy presents to the ENT Clinic with a 1-week history of _unilateral purulent nasal discharge_.
 His mother reports that he is otherwise well in himself and has no other symptoms.
 The initial management would be: